This jerk chicken burger is a spicy hot treat featuring classic Jamaican seasonings and comes with a light and refreshing mango salsa.

 - Zest the orange and add it to the salsa mix.

-- Squeeze over the lime juice and stir to coat.
+- Squeeze over the lime juice and stir to coat, then season with salt and pepper to taste.

-- Add the cut burger buns, cut side down to the griddle pan and sear.
+- Cut burger buns and place them cut side down to the griddle pan and sear.

 - Build your burger and enjoy.